valentynkt/BackendGarden/content/Religion hinders your ability to think clearly.md

 Religion provides an answer for everything (even if that answer is an unsatisfying "god did it").
 It encourages easy answers over [[Ideas and knowledge on their own are not useful|doing the work of thinking]].

 In doing so, it conditions people to not think for themselves and instead follow the group-think.
-This causes people to live unexamined lives where [[One must understand their emotions to understand themselves|they never learn the true nature of themselves]].
+This causes people to live unexamined lives where [[Understanding Emotions is Key to Self-Knowledge|they never learn the true nature of themselves]].

 Religion is a detriment to society.